 International Chlorinated Alkane Industry Association

-The CASG is internationally active , contributing to the work of ICAIA.
+The CAPG is internationally active , contributing to the work of ICAIA.
 The International Chlorinated Alkane Industry Association (ICAIA) is a global grouping of major producers of chlorinated alkanes which focusses on product stewardship.

 Workshop, Brussels, January 2017